 1 documents.
 This is your first, I suppose, detailed 2 briefing of what all of this is involved.
-Can we just bring up that e-mail, please, TRU-283049.
-3 This is Mrs. Hynds sending you -- if you could just look at the 4 5 attachments.
-If you look at the attachments, you can 11:28 see that you received this document - I don't mean that 6 7 pejoratively - of a lot of the background material.
-It 8 seems on my reading that, about two-thirds of the way down, letter to A O'Brien from Eamon Mackle, 23rd of 9 March 2016, that's the earliest document in the 10 11.28 11 sequence.
+Can we just 3 bring up that e-mail, please, TRU-283049.
+This is 4 Mrs. Hynds sending you if you could just look at the 5 attachments.
+If you look at the attachments, you can 11:28 6 see that you received this document - I don't mean that 7 pejoratively - of a lot of the background material.
+It 8 seems on my reading that, about two-thirds of the way 9 down, letter to A O'Brien from Eamon Mackle, 23rd of 10 March 2016, that's the earliest document in the 11:28 11 sequence.
 But you can see that many of the relevant 12 documents are provided to you, particularly those 13 documents that have been generated as a result of the 14 Oversight Committee decision on the 22nd December to go 15 with a formal investigation.
-11:29

-Were you left to read that material yourself without further orientation as to the issues?

-- I spoke to Mrs. Hynds.
-I think I spoke to Mrs. Hynds 19 Α. before this e-mail arrived, who advised me that she'd 20 11:29 be sending me lots of different things to read and if 21 22 I needed any more sort of information about it, to 23 contact her.
-So I spoke to her before this and then 24 I spoke to her in a more lengthy conversation after 25 I mean, I had many meetings with Mrs. Hynds, this.
-11:30 both in person and by -- and lots and lots of 26 27 conversations on the phone. - In terms of Mrs. Hynds, she was appointed to 28 61 Mm-hmm.
-Q. the process before your involvement; isn't that right?
-29
+11:29 16 17 Were you left to read that material yourself without 18 further orientation as to the issues?
+19 Α. I spoke to Mrs. Hynds.
+I think I spoke to Mrs. Hynds 20 before this e-mail arrived, who advised me that she'd 11:29 21 be sending me lots of different things to read and if 22 I needed any more sort of information about it, to 23 contact her.
+So I spoke to her before this and then 24 I spoke to her in a more lengthy conversation after 25 this.
+I mean, I had many meetings with Mrs. Hynds, 11:30 26 both in person and by and lots and lots of 27 conversations on the phone.
+28 61 Q. Mm-hmm.
+In terms of Mrs. Hynds, she was appointed to the process before your involvement; isn't that right?

-1 A. Yes, that's correct.

-- 2 62 Q. How did you see her role and your relationship with her 3 in terms of the division of labour for the conducting 4 of this investigation? - 5 With no disrespect intended, my view was I was the Case 11:30 Α. 6 Investigator, Mrs. Hynds was there to assist.
-In terms 7 of gathering information, taking notes through 8 interviews, maybe pointing out if there were any areas that I had missed, for example, but the interviews, for 9 example, and the pulling together. -- for example, 10 11.31 11 Mrs. Hynds, you know -- I undertook the interviews; 12 Mrs. Hynds would have typed them up, for example, 13 a first draft, and then she would have sent them to me 14 and then I would have corrected or made changes or whatever and sent them back to her.
-She would have 15 11:31 16 done all the administrative stuff in relation to 17 sharing them with witnesses and gathering them together 18 and things like that.
-Mrs. Hynds would have done all 19 the sort of e-mailing people about audits and 20 information and those sorts of things, so she did a lot 11:31 of that administrative stuff that is imperative to an 21 22 investigation as complex as this. - I was the Case Investigator, she was my -- when I say assistant, that sounds terrible but she was there to assist me as Case Investigator.
-That's how the relationship was.
-And she had carried out that role previously. - 29 63 Q. So unequivocally you led the investigation.
+1 Α. Yes, that's correct.
+2 62 Q. How did you see her role and your relationship with her 3 in terms of the division of labour for the conducting 4 of this investigation?
+5 Α. With no disrespect intended, my view was I was the Case 11:30 6 Investigator, Mrs. Hynds was there to assist.
+In terms 7 of gathering information, taking notes through 8 interviews, maybe pointing out if there were any areas 9 that I had missed, for example, but the interviews, for 10 example, and the pulling together for example, 11:31 11 Mrs. Hynds, you know I undertook the interviews; 12 Mrs. Hynds would have typed them up, for example, 13 a first draft, and then she would have sent them to me 14 and then I would have corrected or made changes or 15 whatever and sent them back to her.
+She would have 11:31 16 done all the administrative stuff in relation to 17 sharing them with witnesses and gathering them together 18 and things like that.
+Mrs. Hynds would have done all 19 the sort of e-mailing people about audits and 20 information and those sorts of things, so she did a lot 11:31 21 of that administrative stuff that is imperative to an 22 investigation as complex as this.
+23 24 I was the Case Investigator, she was my when I say 25 assistant, that sounds terrible but she was there to 11:31 26 assist me as Case Investigator.
+That's how the 27 relationship was.
+And she had carried out that role 28 previously.
+29 63 Q. So unequivocally you led the investigation.
 You were